Unusual Options Activity Insight: ProShares UltraPro Short QQQ | Benzinga

 Unusual Options Activity Insight: ProShares UltraPro Short QQQ

-Shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $8.28.
+On Monday, shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw unusual options activity.
+After the option alert, the stock price moved down to $8.09.

 - Option Type: SWEEP